sakshiag/terraform/website/source/docs/providers/swift/r/object.html.markdown

 ```

 ```
-# Create a new object in Swift with contents with contents specified as a variable, NOTE the path specified will automatically be created
+# Create a new object in Swift with contents specified as a variable.
+# NOTE: the path specified will automatically be created
 variable "secrets" {
     type = "string"
 }